hcnp/trifork-dell-ubuntu/README.md

 - [Ubuntu Quick Setup](https://flatpak.org/setup/Ubuntu)
   - Check the documentation if the script is out of date
 - Run: `./package-managers/ubuntu-flatpak.sh`
-- You can logout now and back in again for Flatpak to work now if you want: `gnome-session-quit`
+- You can logout and back in again for Flatpak to work immediately if you want: `gnome-session-quit`
 - Now you can install packages with the `flatpak` command or `gnome-software`

 ## Homebrew